Skip to content

 }

-Of course if you launch the controller (http://127.0.0.1:8000/ right now, the screen will be empty but everything is now ready to create and control our node clients.
+Of course if you launch the controller (http://127.0.0.1:8000/) right now, the screen will be empty as we don't have any thing state in our colllection, but everything is now ready to create and control our Node.js clients.

-Let's shutdown our server (Ctrl + C) for a while to launch a few commands.
+Let's shutdown our server (Ctrl + C) for a while and create our Node.js client using the soundworks wizard with the following command line:

 sh